 Time Required: 5 minutes

-- Turn the processor to high speed and process the sugar for about 1 to 2 minutes.
-The exact time will depend on the quantity of sugar and your processor.
-You want the granulated sugar to be much more powdery and in a very fine grain.
+- Process the sugar at high speed for about 1 to 2 minutes.
+The exact time will depend on the quantity of sugar and your processor, but you should stop before the sugar crystals turn into powder.

-- After you process it, let the dust settle back into the processor for 10 to 20 seconds, then remove the lid.
-Your superfine sugar is now ready to be used!
+- Let the sugar dust settle for 10 to 20 seconds, then remove the lid.
+Your superfine sugar is now ready for any cocktails and meringues.
 Store it as you would regular sugar.